david3107/squatm3/README.md

 ## Troubleshooting

-If after the usage of the tool you do not get any results, it is possible that GoDaddy limited your IP.
+It should not happen, but,  if after the usage of the tool you do not get any results, it is possible that GoDaddy limited your IP.
 Workaround:

 - use VPN
 - wait till your IP is allowed again

 ## Version
-** Current version is 1.1 **
+** Current version is 1.2 **